LeeCampbell/RxJS/doc/what.md

 ### Formalization of 'Observable Sequence' definition
 Rx is based on the Observer design pattern, however it further extends the pattern from just a simple callback model to an observable sequence paradigm.

 The Observer pattern allows for zero-or-more observers(consumers) to subscribe to receive callbacks(values) from the observable subject(producer).
-The observers are able unsubscribe from receiving callbacks and the observable subject may produce zero or more callbacks.
+The observers are able un-subscribe from receiving callbacks and the observable subject may produce zero or more callbacks.

 The Observer pattern provides a useful base from which to start, however it fails to cater for concurrency concerns, finite event sources and failure scenarios.